Wall Street Breakfast: What Moved Markets This Week

 The cartel and its allies are set to extend production cuts through the end of July and could meet this weekend to sign off on the deal, according to Bloomberg.
 After almost a week of talks, Russia and Saudi Arabia clinched a tentative agreement with holdout member Iraq, which made less than half of its assigned cutbacks last month.
 Details are still not clear, but a failure to reach an understanding could have brought millions of barrels of oil back on the market.

 Aimed at following through on a pledge to have a COVID-19 vaccine available in the next 2-3 quarters under Operation Warp Speed, the Trump administration selected five "finalists" for development.
-Companies include Moderna (NASDAQ:MRNA), AstraZeneca (NASDAQ:AZN), Johnson & Johnson (NYSE:JNJ), Merck (NYSE:MRK) and Pfizer (NYSE:PFE), but not GlaxoSmithKline (NYSE:GSK) and Sanofi (NASDAQ:SNY).
+Companies include Moderna (MRNA), AstraZeneca (AZN), Johnson & Johnson (JNJ), Merck (MRK) and Pfizer (PFE), but not GlaxoSmithKline (GSK) and Sanofi (SNY).
 About 30K people will take part in Phase 3 trials, meaning that a total of 150K people could be vaccinated.

-The initial public offering market reopened with a bang this week as Warner Music (NASDAQ:WMG) returned to the public markets after nine years of being private.
-Others in the U.S. jumped on the bandwagon, including ZoomInfo (NASDAQ:ZI) and Shift4 Payments (NYSE:FOUR), while NetEase (NASDAQ:NTES) and JD.com progressed toward listings in Hong Kong as Chinese companies sought secondary listings closer to home due to tightened U.S. requirements.
-Electric heavy-truck maker Nikola (NASDAQ:NKLA) also went public after its merger with VectoIQ was approved by shareholders.
+The initial public offering market reopened with a bang this week as Warner Music (WMG) returned to the public markets after nine years of being private.
+Others in the U.S. jumped on the bandwagon, including ZoomInfo (ZI) and Shift4 Payments (FOUR), while NetEase (NTES) and JD.com progressed toward listings in Hong Kong as Chinese companies sought secondary listings closer to home due to tightened U.S. requirements.
+Electric heavy-truck maker Nikola (NKLA) also went public after its merger with VectoIQ was approved by shareholders.

 Beijing relaxed coronavirus restrictions to allow more foreign carriers to fly to the mainland after Washington retaliated against China's curbs on U.S. passenger airlines by barring Chinese airlines from entering the U.S. Qualifying foreign carriers currently prohibited from operating routes to China will now be allowed once-a-week flights into a city of their choosing starting June 8.
 The move is the latest in a long list of U.S.-China frictions over issues like trade, the coronavirus pandemic and treatment of Hong Kong.